EY Employee Reviews, Feedback, Testimonials

 Employee Testimonials

 "I joined as a consultant and the first few months were a whirlwind — in a good way.
-You will get steep learning curves, supportive teammates, and plenty of client exposure.
-My project teams have been collaborative and energetic; you will find people who will stay late to help you finish an important deliverable.
-There are moments you will feel stretched, but you will also feel proud of the outcomes.
+Steep learning curves, supportive teammates, and plenty of client exposure.
+My project teams have been collaborative and energetic; people will stay late to help you finish an important deliverable.
+There are moments you'll feel stretched, but you'll also feel proud of what came out of it.

 Company Culture